laurarnichols/CrossSectionCalculations/SiVH3_newParamsQE/README.md

 # `SiVH3_paperQE`

-This set of calculations is meant to reproduce the matrix elements from the original Barmparis paper.
+This set of calculations was an aim to reproduce the matrix elements from the original Barmparis paper with parameters typically used in VASP.
+The goal was to have some clarity on the source of changes in the VASP calculations, as the `Export` code is currently untested for VASP.
+However, the parameters typically used in VASP did not reproduce the original paper results.
 The system is a triply-hydrogenated silicon vacancy, and PBE functionals are used.

 ## Notes